 Using NASA’s Hubble Space Telescope, astronomers have captured the most detailed picture to date of a large disk of gas and dust encircling the 20 million-year-old star Beta Pictoris.

 Beta Pictoris is the only star to date where astronomers have detected an embedded giant planet in a directly-imaged debris disk.
 The planet, which was discovered in 2009, goes around the star once every 18 to 20 years.
 This allows scientists to study in a comparably short time how a large planet distorts the massive gas and dust encircling the star.
 These observations should yield new insights into how planets are born around young stars.

 The new visible-light Hubble image traces the disk to within about 650 million miles of the star.
-The giant planet orbits at 900 million miles, and was directly imaged in infrared light by the European Southern Observatory’s Very Large Telescope six years ago.
+The giant planet orbits at 900 million miles (1.45 billion kilometers) and was directly imaged in infrared light by the European Southern Observatory’s Very Large Telescope six years ago.